infinum/eightshift-boilerplate-plugin/init_plugin_name/README.md

 It is tested on MAMP and Vagrant (VVV).

 ## Linting Assets (JS,SASS)
+We are using Infinum [ES](https://www.npmjs.com/package/@infinumjs/eslint-config) and [Style](https://www.npmjs.com/package/@infinumjs/stylelint-config) linters.
-Lints JS and SASS using Webpack
+Lints JS and SASS using Webpack.

 ```
 npm run precommit
 ```

 ## Linting PHP ##
 We are using [Infinum coding standards for WordPress](https://github.com/infinum/coding-standards-wp) to check php files.
+There are some subtle differences between ours and WordPress coding standards like spaces vs tabs, 2 spaces vs 4 etc.

 To install it, you need to install [Composer](https://getcomposer.org/) first.